RohithKannaKarunakaran/Python_portfolio/web_scraper/README.md

 1. **Prepare the Input CSV File:**

-   Ensure you have a CSV file named `dog_breeds.csv` containing two main columns and other columns:
+   Ensure you have a CSV file named `breeds.csv` containing two main columns and other columns:
    - `breed`: The name of the dog breed.
    - `url`: The URL of the web page containing details about the breed.

 2. **Run the Web Scraping Script:**

-   Execute the provided script `scrape_dog_breeds.py` to scrape data from the provided URLs.
+   Execute the provided script `main.ipynb` to scrape data from the provided URLs.

    ```bash
    main.ipynb